sgoeschl/freemarker-cli/README.md

 Done
 ```

-which creates the following PDF document
+which creates the following PDF document (please note that even the links within the document are working)

 ![Customer User Products PDF](./site/image/customer-user-products-pdf.png "Customer User Products PDF")